A survey on multi-player bandits: Towards Realistic Considerations

 In general, $N$ is assumed to be sublinear in $T$ as otherwise players would enter and leave the network too quickly to learn the different problem parameters. \citet{rosenski2016} propose to divide the game duration into $\sqrt{NT}$ epochs of equal size and run independently the \musical algorithm on each epoch.
 The number of failing epochs is at most $N$ and their total incurred regret is thus of order $\sqrt{NT}$.
-Finally, the total incurred regret by this algorithm is of order $\sqrt{NT}\frac{K^2 \log(T)}{\Delta^2}$.
+Precisely, the total incurred regret by this algorithm is $\bigO{\sqrt{NT}\frac{K^2 \log(T)}{\Delta^2}}$.

 This technique can be used to adapt any static algorithm but requires the knowledge of the number of entering/leaving players $N$, as well as a shared clock between players, to remain synchronized on each epoch.
-Because it also works in time windows of size $\sqrt{T}$, the algorithm of \citet{bande2019a} in the adversarial setting still has $T^{\frac{3}{4}}$ regret guarantees in the dynamic setting.
+Because it also works in time windows of size $\sqrt{T}$, the algorithm of \citet{bande2019a} in the adversarial setting still has a regret scaling with time in $T^{\frac{3}{4}}$ in the dynamic setting.

 On the other hand, \citet{bande2019a, bande2021} propose to adapt their static algorithms, with epochs of linearly increasing size.
 Players do not need to know $N$ here, but instead need a stronger shared clock, since they also need to know in which epoch they currently are.